-- You make a "B" sound by putting your lips together.
+- Make B by putting your lips together.

-- Make sure your child can see your lips as you practice the "B" sound at first.
-It is a very "visual," easy to see sound.
+- Make sure the child can see your lips as you practice B. It is a very "visual," easy to see sound.

-- You can also cue your child by saying "lips together."
+- You can also cue the child by saying "lips together."

 Articulation Games for B

 B is an earlier developing sound.
 Therefore, the games listed below are for younger children.
-Feel free to tweak them to meet the needs of your child.
-Take turns with your child saying the desired words.
+Feel free to tweak them to meet the needs of the child.
+Take turns with the child saying the desired words.
 It is important to practice hearing as well as saying the sound.

 - Ball - Say "ball" before you roll or throw a ball